karschro/karschro.github.io/_posts/research/2017-10-31-Finger-control-BMI.md

   teaser: fingercontrol_thumb.png

 ---
 Previous BMI studies have primarily focused on predicting and controlling whole-arm movements.
-Here, we investigated the continuous decoding of precise finger movements in rhesus macaques.
-Approach.
-In order to elicit precise and repeatable finger movements, we have developed a nov
+Here, we investigated the continuous decoding of precise finger movements in rhesus macaques using a novel task in which they are required to bend the fingers according to a visual cue.

 <h4> Most important result</h4>
 <img src="https://karschro.github.io/images/fingercontrol_thumb.png" class="image-right">